gmontamat/python-darknet-docker/README.md

 ### Video inference

 Python is not the most suitable language to handle video streams.
-Compared to other compiled languages such as C++ or SDKs such as [NVIDIA DeepStream](https://developer.nvidia.com/deepstream-sdk), video inference won't be as smooth.
+Compared to other compiled languages like *C++* or SDKs such as [NVIDIA DeepStream](https://developer.nvidia.com/deepstream-sdk), video inference won't run as smoothly.
 However, it is possible to perform real-time tracking on Python using its `multiprocessing` module and a powerful GPU.
-YOLOv4+SORT runs at ~15fps on a system with an `i7` and a `GeForce GTX 1080`.
-Lower-end GPUs such as the `Quadro M1000M` run YOLOv4 at 4fps but can run YOLOv4-Tiny at 30fps.
+YOLOv4+SORT runs at ~15fps on a system with an *Intel Core i7* and a *GeForce GTX 1080*.
+Mobile GPUs such as the *Quadro M1000M* run YOLOv4 at 4fps but can run YOLOv4-Tiny at 30fps.

 You can test video inference using the [sample code in this repo](./test/video) taken from the [Darknet repository](https://github.com/AlexeyAB/darknet):